Is Influencer Marketing Still Effective in 2026? — What 5,685 Collaborations Reveal

 | Samsung Electronics | Tech | 42 | 63 | 219K |

 Speak employed a classic spread strategy, partnering with 63 creators for 1–2 videos each.
 For an English education app, broad exposure across diverse genres matters.
+Its 205K average views falls below the Dhesy platform average of 328K, but the 63-creator reach is the strategic payoff.

 Ajeongdang took a hybrid approach — 62 creators but 141 videos.
 Some creators had package deals for repeated exposure.
 This strategy paid off with the highest average views at 424K among the top brands.